 SANDFORD PARKS LIDO The Cheltenham Lido is one of the largest outdoor swimming pools in the UK.
 Opened in 1935, it’s a heritage gem and the perfect spot for cooling off in the summer sun.

-THE BREWERY QUARTER Just five minutes’ walk from Francis Close Hall, the Brewery Quarter offers the perfect night out with its ten-pin bowling alley, multiscreen cinema (with the uberplush Screening Rooms) and restaurants, from chains such as Prezzo to the Brewhouse, with its own microbrewery.
+THE BREWERY QUARTER Just five minutes’ walk from Francis Close Hall, the Brewery Quarter offers the perfect night out with its ten-pin bowling alley, multiscreen cinema (with the uber-plush Screening Rooms) and restaurants, from chains such as Prezzo to Brewhouse and Kitchen, with its own on-site microbrewery.